-DM -- The Long Version
+Dialectical Materialism -- The Tedious, Scriptural Version

 Ira Gollobin's book, Dialectical Materialism.
 Its Laws, Categories And Practice, has just landed on my desk.
+[This was originally written in 2007.]

 That judgement is, I think, partially correct.
 The only other books that come close are Bukharin's Philosophical Arabesques, and Woods and Grant's Reason in Revolt [RIRE].

-[Correction: having now checked, Gollobin does list two books of modern logic in his bibliography: Cohen and Nagel's introductory text, and the far more substantial Introduction to Logic by Alfred Tarski.
+[Correction: having now checked more thoroughly, Gollobin does list two books devoted to modern logic in his bibliography: Cohen and Nagel's introductory text, and the far more substantial Introduction to Logic by Alfred Tarski.
 However, he doesn't seem to have put either of them to much use, and their presence looks merely ornamental.
-Indeed, Gollobin repeats the same egregious errors that other DM-fans commit in this area (pp.402-06), and he continually quotes the amateurish ruminations of Jean Piaget as an authority on logic(!).
-Piaget was not a logician, but, just like dialecticians, he managed to confuse logic with the 'laws of thought'.
-If logic were the science of what went on in people's heads, if it concerned the 'laws of thought', logicians would busy themselves with brain scans, surveys, psychometric tests, and the like.
+Indeed, Gollobin repeats the same egregious errors that other DM-fans commit in this area (pp.106, 402-06), and he regularly and continually quotes the amateurish ruminations of Jean Piaget (!!) as if he were an authority on logic.
+Piaget wasn't a logician, but, just like other dialecticians, he managed to confuse logic with the 'laws of thought'.
+If logic were the science of what went on in people's heads, if it concerned itself with the 'laws of thought', logicians would busy themselves with brain scans, surveys, and psychometric tests.
+[On this, see my comments posted over at Wikipedia.]
 They certainly wouldn't bother with all those useless theorems and proofs.
 Gollobin even quotes Lenin as an authority on logic!
-Now, Lenin is certainly a great revolutionary, but it is quite plain from his writings that he knew as much about logic as George W Bush does about High Energy Physics.
-I wonder Gollobin didn't refer us to the thoughts of Enid Blyton, too, and be done with it!]
+Now, Lenin was certainly a great revolutionary, but it is quite plain from his writings that he knew as much about logic as George W Bush does about High Energy Physics.
+One might wonder why Gollobin didn't refer his readers to the thoughts of Edward Lear or Enid Blyton, too, and be done with it!]

 Baghavan, R. (1987), An Introduction To The Philosophy Of Marxism (Socialist Platform).